javbotero/Outer-Coast/_posts/2020-05-01-Outer-Coast-Year-staff-openings-and-student-application-deadline.md

 As we lay the foundations for the Year — our first program for high school graduates —  we are excited to start our search for two significant hires:

-<strong>[The Academic Life Coordinator](https://docs.google.com/document/d/1epkgNI1le5iWEtgpbrKKX8zEzo9UMsJhrREu_9rcWR0/edit)</strong> will support students in their academic pursuits by assisting faculty and refining Outer Coast’s pedagogical structures for the long term.
+[The Academic Life Coordinator](https://docs.google.com/document/d/1epkgNI1le5iWEtgpbrKKX8zEzo9UMsJhrREu_9rcWR0/edit) will support students in their academic pursuits by assisting faculty and refining Outer Coast’s pedagogical structures for the long term.

-<strong>[The Residential Life Coordinator](https://docs.google.com/document/d/1KcfmbXKztxfmpBzblRpu1axEgIz_gR7DdpaId0vvZYA/edit)</strong> will support students in their lives outside the classroom by building meaningful relationships and fostering a safe and vibrant campus culture.
+[The Residential Life Coordinator](https://docs.google.com/document/d/1KcfmbXKztxfmpBzblRpu1axEgIz_gR7DdpaId0vvZYA/edit) will support students in their lives outside the classroom by building meaningful relationships and fostering a safe and vibrant campus culture.

 Both coordinators will play important mentorship roles in the lives of Year students and make lasting contributions to the Outer Coast project more broadly.